vanderstel/vanderstel.github.io/content/pages/projects/music_editor.md

 I am currently developing a software-as-service application for music theory learning, titled *Euphony*.
 The platform includes a browser-based music notation editor designed for SATB part writing, that provides realtime feedback on errors such as parallel 5ths.

-With the goal in mind of commercializing this software for use in music schools, I have been very fortunate to receive desk space at the [NextCorps startup incubator](https://nextcorps.org/) in downtown Rochester.

 ###Screenshots